 Cauliflower is extremely susceptible to fungus, so the second condition of when to blanch a cauliflower would be the driest part of the day.
 You don’t want to trap moisture inside your leaf cover.
 How to blanch cauliflower successfully is the next step.

 Since the curds develop at different rates, you’ll need to check your plants for several days, tying up those that are ready.
 If your planting is large, using a different color band or string for each day will prove useful for harvest, as those heads that were tied first will be ready for harvest first.
-Time from tying to harvest varies from 4 to 5 days during warm spring weather to 14 to 21 days during the cool days of autumn.
+Time from tying to harvest varies from four to five days during warm spring weather and 14 to 21 days during the cool days of autumn.

 A small caveat to this question should be noted.
 There are varieties that are self-blanching.
 Their leaves have been bred to curl up and over the developing head and for the most part, are successful.
 Their downfall comes with the development of extra large curds where the leaves simply aren’t long enough to do the job.